ICJIA/icjia-gata-next-2020/src/markdown/funding/2021-emergency-pilot.md

 ## Available Funds

-Programs funded through this opportunity are funded with SFY21 & a portion of SFY22 R3 appropriations. $3 million will be made available through this funding opportunity.
+Grants available through this funding opportunity are a portion of a FY22 R3 funds. $3 million will be made available through this funding opportunity.
 Applicants may request a minimum of $50,000 and a maximum of \$300,000 in grant funding.

 ## Period of Performance